jklsnt/taproot3/src/projects/KBxProjIndex.md

 - cli based text and file transfer + storage
 	- or, show air qual
 - vector space visualizer
+- text -> graph structure, with connected references and definitions

 ## loose
 flow field that takes weather data as the vector field. inspired by sebastain leuge!